Optimizing quantum gates towards the scale of logical qubits: Optimization model

 \section{Optimization model}

 We approach frequency optimization as a model based problem.
-In turn, we must define an \textit{algorithm error estimator} $E$ for the target quantum algorithm $A$ over the optimizable frequency configuration $F$ (Figure \ref{fig:main_problem_solution}d).
-This problem is hard because the estimator must be fast for optimization and predictive for scaling projections, which are often competing interests.
-We introduce a flexible framework for overcoming these challenges that can be adapted to a variety of quantum algorithms \cite{iterativelearningklimov} (see SI).
+In turn, we must define an \textit{algorithm error estimator} $E$ that is representative of the performance of the target quantum algorithm $A$ at the optimizable frequency configuration $F$ (Fig. \ref{fig:main_problem_solution}d).
+This problem is hard because the estimator must be fast for scalability, predictive for scaling projections, and physical for metrology investigations.
+We introduce a flexible framework for overcoming these competing requirements that can be adapted to define the optimization landscapes a variety of quantum operations, algorithms, and architectures (see SI).

 Our framework corresponds to the decomposition $E({F}|{A},{D})=\sum_{g\in A}\sum_{m\in M}w_{g,m}({A})\epsilon_{g,m}({F}_{g,m}|D)$.
-The sums are over all gates in $A$ and known physical error mechanisms $M$. $\epsilon_{g,m}$ are algorithm-independent error components that depend on some subset of frequencies $F_{g,m}\subseteq F$ and can be computed from relevant characterization data $D$. $w_{g,m}$ are algorithm-dependent weights that must be trained on benchmarks that are sufficiently representative of $A$.
+The sums are over all gates $g\in A$ and known physical error mechanisms $m\in M$. $\epsilon_{g,m}$ are algorithm-independent error components that depend on some subset of frequencies $F_{g,m}\subseteq F$ and can be computed from relevant characterization data $D$. $w_{g,m}$ are algorithm-dependent weights that capture algorithmic context via training on benchmarks that are sufficiently representative of $A$.
 Defining the estimator thus maps to defining the target quantum algorithm, the algorithm-independent error components, and then training the algorithm-dependent weights.

-We set our target quantum algorithm to our benchmarking algorithm ($A=$ CZXEB), which enables us to associate the performance of optimized frequency configurations with our optimization strategy.
-We then define error components corresponding to dephasing \cite{peter, decoherence2005, oliverdd}, relaxation \cite{decoherence2005, dec2022, dec2023}, stray coupling \cite{houckstraycoupling}, and frequency-pulse distortion \cite{cryoscope}.
+We set our target quantum algorithm to CZXEB to gear the estimator towards the surface code's parity checks.
+Furthermore, since CZXEB is also our benchmarking algorithm, we can associate the performance of optimized frequency configurations with our optimization strategy.
+We then define error components corresponding to dephasing \mbox{\cite{peter, decoherence2005, oliverdd}}, relaxation \mbox{\cite{decoherence2005, dec2022, dec2023}}, stray coupling \mbox{\cite{houckstraycoupling}}, and frequency-pulse distortion \mbox{\cite{cryoscope}} over qubit frequency trajectories.
 The relevant characterization data include qubit flux-sensitivity spectra, energy-relaxation rate spectra, parasitic stray coupling parameters, and pulse distortion parameters, which are measured prior to optimization.
-Finally, we train the weights on single- and two-qubit gate error benchmarks taken in configurations of variable complexity (see SI).
+Finally, we train the weights via a protocol that we developed specifically to reduce the risk of overfitting \mbox{\cite{iterativelearningklimov}} (see SI).
+It constrains weights via homogeneity and symmetry assumptions and then leverages the frequency tunability of our architecture to train them on single- and two-qubit gate benchmarks taken in configurations of variable complexity.